Let’s discuss the cost to build a machinery shed!

 The shed configuration also influences the price of a project.
 How?
 Here are some of the ways shed configuration affects price.

-Next up we discuss some cost-effective design suggestions for machinery sheds that may help you save money on your project, please keep in mind though that it is important that your machinery shed design works for you.
+Please keep in mind that it is important that your machinery shed design works for you.
 Don’t sacrifice a good design for the sake of a few dollars!

-Some of the potential cost-savings on a machinery shed include choosing a ‘standard’ size and opting for a cost-effective configuration.
-Keep reading to learn about each of the different ways you can save money on a machinery shed.
+Some of the potential cost-savings on a machinery shed include choosing a standard span and cost-effective configuration.

 We recommend that you choose a span from our standard size range.
 Choosing one of these spans is a cost-saving because it means a new truss jig does not have to be set up specifically for your project.